 Impressions are one of the indicators of your ad performance.
 It tells you how many times your ad has been shown in Google Search or Display Network.
 This number is not as directive as click-through rate (CTR) or conversions, but it might be the first step to indicate an issue.
 If the impressions stagnate or increase too slowly, you it might be the fault of the settings…

-First place where you can observe an issue are the statuses in Campaign, Ad Groups or Ad folders.
+The first place where you can observe an issue are the statuses in Campaign, Ad Groups or Ad folders.
 You can find several statuses over there:

 Statuses indicating that the ad does not show: